-High levels of stress can cause a cat to go cuckoo for food–in fact, vets have recently diagnosed some cats with “psychogenic abnormal feeding behavior,” which involves begging and food-related aggression.
+High levels of stress can cause a cat to go cuckoo for food.
+In fact, vets have diagnosed some cats with “psychogenic abnormal feeding behavior,” which involves begging and food-related aggression.

 To combat this condition, experts suggest structured play time and elimination of potential stressors in the cat’s home.

 If you and your vet have ruled out physical illness as the reason for your cat’s larger-than-life appetite, start scheduling one-on-one playtime with your furry family member.
 Even 15 to 20 minutes a day can make a world of difference.

 Some cats can have a bowl of food out all day and only eat when they’re truly hungry.
 For other cats, they will eat themselves sick.

 If your cat is constantly hungry, you may absentmindedly refill their bowl any time they cry out during the day.

 To keep your cat from becoming overweight and to help break the begging habit, only have food out at scheduled feeding times.

 If your cat bolts into the kitchen every time you’re in there, gently grab your cat, bring them to another area of the house, and calm them down.
 Keep your cat in this room until the begging stops.

 When it is feeding time, shower your cat with lots of positive reinforcement for eating when they’re supposed to eat.

 These two techniques should help curb the begging habit of a constantly hungry kitty.